North Main Street, Wexford

 St. Iberius Church

-A photograph of St. Iberius Church, which is a place of worship for people in the Church of Ireland.
-It is believed that St. Ibar of Beggerin used the site that this church is built on as an oratory during 400AD.
+St. Iberius Church, a place of worship for the Church of Ireland.
+St. Ibar of Beggerin is believed to have used the site as an oratory in 400 AD.

 North Main Street at night.

-Another night time shot of Wexford's town centre.
+Another nighttime shot of Wexford's town centre.
 To the left, you can see Westgate Design.

 Selskar Street